Plugily-Projects/plugily-projects.github.io/docs/thebridge/addon/faq.md

 ## How can I translate messages?

 Sadly, you can't.
 This addon is meant to be used once for create custom kits and then have fun with extended Village Defense game.
-Messages aren't configurable too because they are mostly on the admin side, however, **all custom kits messages you create are fully configurable.**
+Messages aren't configurable too because they are mostly on the admin side, however, **all custom kits & achievements messages you create are fully configurable.**